-Employees are looking for continual learning and continued opportunities and today's workforce is looking for a new way to engage them.
+Employees are looking for continual learning and continued opportunities, and today's workforce is looking for a new way to engage them.
 Leaders know the value that these types of programs bring to organizations and want to ensure that the company is maximizing their ROI.
-Creating a dedicated program to the development of employees not only helps make a company more effective with more knowledgeable employees but also improves overall employee satisfaction.
+Creating a dedicated program for the development of employees not only helps make a company more effective with more knowledgeable employees, but also improves overall employee satisfaction.

-By clearly understanding where the times are going when it comes to learning and development programs, companies ought to do what they can to select the right solutions to produce effective results that will increase engagement among employees, in turn, boost the company's drive for innovation and productivity.
+By clearly understanding where the times are going when it comes to learning and development programs, companies ought to do what they can to select the right solutions to produce effective results that will increase engagement among employees.
+In turn, this will boost the company's drive for innovation and productivity.

 If you need more information to get a better understanding of employee development or have additional questions surrounding this topic, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.